JSON report schema reference

 | 0 | Score ≥ threshold (or no gate) and no baseline regression. |

-| 1 | Score below --threshold, OR a --baseline regression, OR a runtime error. |
+| 1 | Score below --threshold, OR nothing could be scored and something broke, or more than one mutant produced no verdict and they exceed 10% of those attempted, OR a --baseline regression, OR a runtime error. |

 | 2 | Usage / invalid-flag error (mistyped flag, bad path, unreadable baseline). |